hashicorp-education/learn-vault-docker-lab/containers/README-TLS.md

 # Self-Signed TLS Details

-The TLS certificates and keys used by Vault Docker Lab are self-signed and were generated with the Vault PKI secrets engine based on the guidance in the [Build Your Own Certificate Authority (CA)](https://developer.hashicorp.com/vault/tutorials/secrets-management/pki-engine) tutorial.
+TLS certificates and keys used by Vault Docker Lab are self-signed and generated with the Vault PKI secrets engine based on guidance from [Build Your Own Certificate Authority (CA)](https://developer.hashicorp.com/vault/tutorials/secrets-management/pki-engine).

 Here are the exact commands used to generate the current set.